LukaGroff/Threat-Hunt/The-BROKER.md

 ---

 ### FLAG 15 – Remote Administration Tool Deployment
 **Finding:** A legitimate remote administration tool was installed to ensure persistent interactive access to compromised systems.
-This provided the attacker with long-term control beyond the initial malware execution.
+This provided the attacker with long-term control beyond the initial malware execution. **The answer can be seen in Flag 1**

 **Software Identified:**
 ```